CleverCloud/doc.clever-cloud.com/develop/workers.md

 You can run background tasks running in parallel of your application.
 They will be restarted automatically on error.
 Those are especially useful for environments where you can't have long-running processes such as PHP, Ruby or Python.

 The workers run in the same environment as your application.
-They are launched as services by Systemd, in the application's directory.
+They are launched as services by systemd, in the application's directory.

 All you need to do is add one (or several) environment variables as such: